colinerd/docker-plexmediaserver/README.md

 REMOTE_LOCATION - specify remote location like this "//remoteserver/media"

-SHARE_USERNAME - specify username required to access share, use "quest" if not required
+SHARE_USERNAME - specify username required to access share, use "guest" if not required

 SHARE_PASSWORD - specify password, leave empty if using guest, do specify when running!